dtinth/thaiWitter3/README.md

 **thaiWitter** is a web-based Twitter client that I have written back in 2009, when I was 16 years old.
 It is one of my first project of considerable size (codebase is more than 7000 lines).

 I have got several happy users who gave me a lot of great feedback for me to improve it.
+I felt really good about improving this project.
 They are mentioned in the [Changelog](CHANGELOG.md) page.

 But back at that time I lacked software engineering skills.
 I just threw a bunch of things I learned into this project.
-So, the project becomes less maintainable, and eventually, I stopped maintaining it in 2013.
+So, the project becomes less maintainable, and eventually, I stopped maintaining it in 2013 due to its immense technical debt.

 Nevertheless, it’s still up running on Heroku to this day!
 In fact, I still use it occasionally.
 If you want to try it: https://tw3.herokuapp.com/